Plasma beta

 In the fusion power field, plasma is often confined using strong magnets.
 Since the temperature of the fuel scales with pressure, reactors attempt to reach the highest pressures possible.
-The costs of large magnets roughly scales like β½.
+The costs of large magnets roughly scales like β1/2.
 Therefore, beta can be thought of as a ratio of money out to money in for a reactor, and beta can be thought of (very approximately) as an economic indicator of reactor efficiency.
 For tokamaks, betas of larger than 0.05 or 5% are desired for economically viable electrical production.

 The same term is also used when discussing the interactions of the solar wind with various magnetic fields.
 For example, beta in the corona of the Sun is about 0.01.

 Background

 Fusion basics

 Nuclear fusion occurs when the nuclei of two atoms approach closely enough for the nuclear force to pull them together into a single larger nucleus.
 The strong force is opposed by the electrostatic force created by the positive charge of the nuclei's protons, pushing the nuclei apart.
 The amount of energy that is needed to overcome this repulsion is known as the Coulomb barrier.
 The amount of energy released by the fusion reaction when it occurs may be greater or less than the Coulomb barrier.
 Generally, lighter nuclei with a smaller number of protons and greater number of neutrons will have the greatest ratio of energy released to energy required, and the majority of fusion power research focusses on the use of deuterium and tritium, two isotopes of hydrogen.

 Even using these isotopes, the Coulomb barrier is large enough that the nuclei must be given great amounts of energy before they will fuse.
 Although there are a number of ways to do this, the simplest is to heat the gas mixture, which, according to the Maxwell–Boltzmann distribution, will result in a small number of particles with the required energy even when the gas as a whole is relatively "cool" compared to the Coulomb barrier energy.
 In the case of the D-T mixture, rapid fusion will occur when the gas is heated to about 100 million degrees.